uber/Cadence-Docs/src/docs/06-cli/index.md

 ```
 cadence --help
 ```
+This will always install the latest version.
+Follow [this instructions](https://github.com/uber/cadence/discussions/4457) if you need to install older versions of Cadence CLI.

 ### Docker
 The Cadence :CLI: can be used directly from the Docker Hub image *ubercadence/cli* or by building the :CLI: tool